What Is an Asian Rhinoplasty?

 How Is Asian Rhinoplasty Performed?

-Asian Rhinoplasty can be performed using various surgical techniques, depending on the patient’s specific concerns and desired outcomes.
-The choice of techniques will be influenced by the extent of the modification that the patient requires, along with their skin quality and thickness, their nasal structure, and the surgeon’s experience and preferences.
+Asian Rhinoplasty can be done utilizing a variety of surgical techniques, depending on the patient’s individual issues and desired results.
+The extent of the change required by the patient, as well as their skin quality and thickness, nose anatomy, and the surgeon’s experience and preferences, will all impact the approach chosen.

 What is the Ideal Dorsal Material in Asian Rhinoplasty?